What are the key Lean Startup Principles?

-The Lean Startup Method is based on five principles.
-They highlight the difference between traditional management that aims to get things done and innovation management that aims to create new things.
+The Lean Startup principles are the key to understanding and implementing this approach.
+They highlight the difference between traditional management which aims to get things done and innovation management which aims to create new things.

 1 Entrepreneurs are everywhere